-How does it work?The fiber in barley might lower cholesterol and blood pressure in people with high cholesterol.
-Barley may also reduce blood sugar and insulin levels.
-Barley seems to slow stomach emptying.
-This could help keep blood sugar stable and create a sensation of being full, which might help to control appetite.
+The fiber in barley might lower cholesterol, blood sugar, and insulin levels.
+It also seems to slow stomach emptying which could keep blood sugar stable and help to control appetite.

 Uses & Effectiveness

 Likely Effective for